 Crew Knowledge of Equipment Stowage and Accessibility

 Knowing the location and accessibility of essential equipment is crucial for the crew.
 This knowledge helps in reducing response time and ensuring efficient use of equipment in emergencies.
 Crew members should be trained in the proper use and maintenance of equipment.
-Any improvements to stowage should be made to enhance the crew's ability to respond effectively in emergency towing situations.

 Procedure | Key Considerations |